 PS: Yes, we should put this in the manual (soon).

-#6 Updated by John Weigand almost 8 years ago
+#6 Updated by John Weigand about 8 years ago

 No. My point was that the usage tells you nothing.
 It should tell you what all the args mean and what it is going to do, like what output it is creating and where.
 It is the first line of documentation and most times the only one an end user is going to look at.
 Finding it in our manual will be the last place anyone looks.
 My view.

-#15 Updated by John Weigand over 7 years ago
+#15 Updated by John Weigand almost 8 years ago

 - Status changed from Closed to Feedback